-To Make Business Planning Less Daunting, Let's Call It Something Else
+To Make Business Planning Less Daunting, Let's Call It Something Else We need new vocabulary for business planning.
+Just don't call it a 'business plan.'

 What typically comes to mind when you read or hear the phrase "business plan"?